engineering-of-zylosystems/zylo-docs/README.md

 **Once the server is running, open your browser and go to: 👉 [http://localhost:8000/zylo-docs](http://localhost:8000/zylo-docs)** </br>
 (⚠️ If your development server runs on a different port, update the URL accordingly!)

-### Tara!
+### Tada!
 You can now view beautifully structured API specs with zylo-docs.
 <img width="100%" alt="Screenshot 2025-07-30 at 9 01 27 AM" src="https://github.com/user-attachments/assets/5d88e0ca-d5f4-4227-9c2b-aaa7dda65f78" />

 ## [3/5] To use Zylo AI, sign up and sign in to zylo.